beefsteaktomatoes/normie-woman-ring/about.md

 # Who is this for?

-This webring is for anyone with a Mage themed website or profile, be that Wizards, Witches, Warlocks, etc. as long as its magic themed, feel free to join :)
+This webring is for any natal women on the internet with normie woman blogs :)

 ## Requirements

 - Either
-  - Email me at [me@dakotamarshall.net](mailto://me@dakotamarshall.net) with the URL, Site Name, and Description
+  - Email me at [zucch1n1@posteo.net](mailto://zucch1n1@posteo.net) with the URL, Site Name, and Description
   - Create a Pull Request on the [Github Repo]({{ site.new_site_url }}) using the below instructions
 - Add the iframe to your site / profile
 - Not having the iframe on the main page of your site or profile means that you could be removed from the ring.